Outcomes of engagement

 • enhancing existing foreshore and open grassed areas to cater for a range of recreational activities and community events

-• investigating and implementing appropriate treatments to address drainage issues in the park
+• investigating and implementing appropriate treatments to address drainage issues in the park.

 Drop-in sessions